The Ultimate Dog Grooming Equipment List

-Welcome to the Paw Pad’s ultimate dog grooming equipment list – all the tools and bits that you need to start your own dog grooming business!
+Here you will find the comprehensive list of all the tools and bits that you need to start your own dog grooming business!

-Okay – without further ado here is the shopping list!
+Okay – without furr-ther ado here is the shopping list!

 Dog Grooming Table

-There are tons of different tables to choose from so you need to decide which is best for your budget and circumstances:
+There are many different tables to choose from so you need to decide which is best for your budget and circumstances:

 Static grooming table